 Wear OS update news and rumors

-First up, smart suggestions are coming to Wear OS through Google Assistant.
+First up, smart suggestions are available on Wear OS through Google Assistant.
 If you ask about the weather, Google Assistant will not only show you the current weather outside, but also give you a forecast for several days ahead and suggest follow-up queries that you can tap on.

 Answers to queries are also much more thorough thanks to the update.
 Instead of being told only when the next train is coming, you'll now see a full train schedule, for example.

 This makes Google Assistant much more useful on the wearable platform.

 Another example we saw at Google IO showed a full picture of the Eiffel Tower when you ask a question about the famous French landmark as well as details on how tall it is.

 Google Assistant is also gaining a voice on Wear OS.
 If your Wear OS device has a built-in speaker or is synced to Bluetooth headphones, you'll get audible cues from Google Assistant, just like you would any other Android device.

 Actions are also coming to Wear OS, which basically means you can use your smartwatch to control smart devices in your home.
 Talk about gaining power!

 One example we saw at Google IO allowed you to control an LG robot vacuum through the display, but this should work for a variety of other smart home tech too and allow you much more control of your devices from your wrist.

 Below you can watch our video about Google Pixel Watch and Wear OS

 Before we heard details about Wear OS, we put together a list of things we wanted to see from the new upgrade.
 Below you can still read that list, which includes some things we've got from the update as well as things we've yet to see.